Azure/monaco-kusto/README.md

 ### 12.0.0

+-   fix: Resolved a race condition to ensure the semantic tokens provider is registered after setting the language server schema.
+-   fix: Fixed an issue where semantic highlighting didn't work on schema change by properly handling provider registration.
+-   fix: Disposed of the existing provider whenever a new one is registered to prevent memory leaks.

+### 12.0.0

 ### Breaking Changes

 -   Replaced syntax highlighting in Monaco-Kusto.
 The old method injected CSS for each KQL classified block, causing copy-to-clipboard issues.
 The new implementation uses: